 You can save money by following a few simple tips and tricks that we’ve learned through the years.
 We know utility bills can be costly over winter, but you can keep a few extra dollars in your wallet with these tips.

 Turn the thermostat down a few degrees and grab some warm socks, a few layers of clothing and a throw blanket.
 It’s soft and cuddly and perfect for late-night television watching.
 You’re saving money by lowering the temperature, but you’re making up for it with all the bundling up.

 You can warm up by moving around and doing things around the house.
 Do your workout at home or do a deep clean of the living room and you’ll feel nice and toasty.

 When your furnace isn’t working at its best, it means higher electricity bills.
 It’s working overtime and using more energy than it needs because there’s something wrong.
 It could be the filter needs changed, the unit needs to be cleaned or the beginning of a larger problem.

 Town & Country can come and clean your furnace and give it a good once over before something bad happens during the winter.
-You do not only save money on your electric bill, but you’ll ensure the unit works throughout the winter season.
+You do not only save money on your electric or gas bill, but you’ll ensure the unit works throughout the winter season.

 Leave the Oven Door Open after Baking